StereoKit/StereoKit/docs/Pages/Reference/SystemInfo/spatialBridgePresent.md

 ## Description
 Does the device we're currently on have the spatial graph bridge extension?
-The extension is provided through the function `Pose.FromSpatialNode`.
+The extension is provided through the function `World.FromSpatialNode`.
 This allows OpenXR to talk with certain windows APIs, such as the QR code API that provides Graph Node GUIDs for the pose.